rhelsing/babel/README.md

 #Babel

-* quickly convert all books in "/books" to mobi, using calibre ebook-convert
+* quickly convert all epub books in "/books" to mobi, using calibre ebook-convert.